 Chapter Officers may organize the chapter to utilize additional members in chapter leadership roles.

 New Chapter Approval

-Members may decide to form a chapter.
+LeaderEthics-Wisconsin members may decide to form a chapter.
 A minimum of ten members is required.
 These members may already be listed in another local chapter, or be listed as members-at-large.
-Typically, a new chapter is formed within a community or region.
-However, a virtual chapter may form if developing a local chapter is not feasible.
+Typically, a new chapter is formed within a community or region, though it may be established at the statewide level.

 Member of the proposed new chapter must submit an application letter to email@example.com, addressed to the LeaderEthics-Wisconsin board containing the following information: